 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

 Since back in Ancient Roman times, the city of Parma has been considered one of Italy’s finest gastronomic cities.
 Located in the heart of Emilia-Romagna province, it is well-known for its delicious: Prosciutto di Parma, wheels of Parmigiano Reggiano, and dark liquid gold – balsamic vinegar.
 Balsamic vinegar is “technically” made in Modena which is just 62km or about an hour away.

-At the fruit and vegetable stands, it seems the Nonna’s (grandmothers) want to touch the fruit.
+At the fruit and vegetable stands in Parma, it seems the Nonna (grandmothers) don’t want you to touch the fruit.
 That is a big no-no!
-You point, tell the vendor if you want it to eat right away (using the word “sweet”) or not.
+You point, and tell the vendor if you want it to eat right away (using the word “sweet”) or not.
 They will put it in a bag for you.
 I guess they don’t want bunches of people squeezing their peaches.

-Then you have shoes – – lots of shoes for men, women and children; sandels and boots.
-Then there is the kitchen gadget lady, the cheese truck/waggon, the meat guy, the fish guy and pocketbooks (handbags) everywhere!!!
-They sell socks, sheets, tablecloths, towels, flowers, antiques and bras and undies hanging from the umbrellas blowing in the wind.
+Then you have shoes – – lots of shoes for men, women, and children; sandals and boots.
+Then there is the kitchen gadget lady, the cheese truck/wagon, the meat guy, the fish guy, and pocketbooks (handbags) everywhere!!!
+They sell socks, sheets, tablecloths, towels, flowers, antiques, and bras, and undies hanging from the umbrellas blowing in the wind.
 Then of course you have the clothes.
 LOTS of clothes.
 The time people spend going through piles of clothes all for 1€ – 20€, it amazes me.
-I must admit, I was looking for a demin shirt and I did spend about 20-minutes and then I was done.
-Fineto!
+I must admit, I was looking for a denim shirt and I did spend about 20 minutes and then I was done.
+Finito!